 Video games can also help young people discover their calling.
 With an increasing number of simulators, individuals can explore demanding professions like airline pilots, farmers, surgeons, and many more.
 There are also numerous music and art games and applications for creative kids.

 So, Which Content Should You Use for Learning French?

 First, consider making French the default language in your games, as most titles today offer translations for voices, texts, or subtitles.

 Explore French history by playing as a soldier during the Normandy landings in “Call of Duty,” relive the revolutionary period in “Assassin’s Creed Unity,” become a resistance fighter in “The Saboteur,” or investigate Templar secrets in “Les Chevaliers de Baphomet.”

 For a slightly older yet still thrilling experience, try the challenging Point-and-Click adventures of the Versailles series, such as “Conspiracy in the Court of the Sun King” and “The Testament.”
 Immerse yourself in the 17th-century setting and interact with historical figures from the world-famous French palace.

-If you want French as a Foreign Language sessions ideas using video games, visit this very good blog Fle and Video Games: Visit historic cities such as Venice of the Renaissance in “Assassin’s Creed” (or other cities and times of this license), study the vocabulary of the house and physical descriptions with “the Sim’s”, the world of the Tales in “Anna’s Quest”, or Art and History with “Sauvons le Louvre!
+If you’re seeking ideas for French as a Foreign Language sessions using video games, visit the blog “Fle and Video Games.”
+Explore historic cities like Renaissance Venice in “Assassin’s Creed” or study house vocabulary and physical descriptions with “The Sims.”
+Delve into the world of fairy tales with “Anna’s Quest,” or explore art and history in “Sauvons le Louvre!
 Dans la peau de Jacques Jaujard.”